Introduction to Agile Frameworks

 Within Scrum, there are two important positions or roles that one needs to take care of.
 These are

 a.
-Scrum Master – He is the senior most person, provides his inputs and guidance to the team whenever they need it.
-He has immerse experience and uses this experience to solve problems that the team faces
+Scrum Master: He is the senior-most person, provides his inputs and guidance to the team whenever they need it.
+He has the immerse experience and uses this experience to solve problems that the team faces

 2. Lean Software Development